MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enroll.md

 Before an administrator can enroll devices to Intune for management, licenses should have already been assigned to the administrator's account.
 [Read about assigning licenses for device enrollment](../fundamentals/licenses-assign.md).

-You can also let unlicensed admins sign in to MEM.
+You can also let unlicensed admins sign in to the Intune admin center.
 For more information, see [Unlicensed admins](../fundamentals/unlicensed-admins.md).

 ## Multi-user support